BroadcomMFD/dbm-db2-for-zowe-cli/README.md

 ### Processing in Python
-1. Consider `data`, `files` and `attributes` levels are always there (persistent structure), so there is no need to verify them not missing.
+1. JSON output always includes `data`, `files`, and `attributes` levels, so no verification is required.

 2. Parse JSON response and get files dictionary:
     ```python